Research and Innovative Technology Administration: U.S. Department of Transportation Safety Council

 In October 2010, Secretary of Transportation Ray LaHood convened the first meeting of the U.S. DOT Safety Council, formed to tackle critical transportation safety issues facing the Department's 10 operating administrations.
 Before taking office, LaHood noticed that the department's agencies were pursuing many important safety initiatives without a formal process for sharing data, best practices, and strategies.
 He established the Safety Council to serve a cross-modal safety leadership role, enabling an even stronger safety culture in the department, and designated RITA to coordinate council activities.
 The goals of the Safety Council are to further enhance the safety focus throughout all of the department's agencies and to improve the impact of the department's safety programs.
 Transportation Deputy Secretary John Porcari chairs the Council, which comprises the heads of the Department's 10 agencies.
 The Council will be action-oriented and data-driven, emphasizing open dialogue about common issues and providing a forum for fresh ideas and different perspectives.

 RITA Publications

 RITA publishes several different annual statistical reports as well as weekly, monthly, quarterly, and annual press releases and updates regarding transportation statistics which reflect what is going on in the world of transportation in addition to the larger U.S. economy.
 All of RITA's publications can be found on RITA's website.
 One important RITA publication is the Transportation Statistics Annual Report (TSAR), which includes data on all modes of transportation.
 The most recent TSAR can be found on RITA's website.

 Role within Department of Transportation

-RITA is one of ten Operating Administrations within the U.S. Department of Transportation.
+RITA was one of ten Operating Administrations within the U.S. Department of Transportation.
 The others are: